Heavy-flavour (HF) analysis framework

 Tree creation

-Candidate tables and other related derived tables are exported to disk as ROOT trees for post-processing with external tools, e.g. for optimisation with Machine Learning techniques.
+Candidate tables and other related derived tables are exported to disk as ROOT trees for post-processing with external tools, e.g. for selection optimisation with machine learning techniques.

 Workflows: o2-analysis-hf-tree-creator-<particle|decay>